[ Printer Friendly Version ] [ Report Abuse ]

 “Am I meant for something more?” he pondered, looking up at the night sky.
 Suddenly the wind gusted and blew his almost finished cigarette out of his hands.
 He watched it float over the edge of the Astronomy Tower with a mournful expression.
 “Apparently not.”

 Peter started to make his way back towards Aeryn’s dorm room when he thought he saw something move in the distance.
-He yelped softly and tucked into the shadows to consult his map to see if it was a Prefect.
+He yelped softly and tucked into the shadows to consult the Map to see if it was a Prefect.
 His eyes followed the empty corridor until it hit a dot about a hundred or so feet in front of him: Luciana Rosier.

 The room suddenly felt darker and much colder.